 The region has many significant and often related social challenges which include floods and water scarcity; population growth and poor infrastructure; food insecurity and poverty; social uprising and insurgency; labour migration; ethnic minority disenchantment; unsustainable traditional land use practices; HIV-AIDS and other public health problems; border disputes and resource conflicts.

-The issue of hydropower has also acquired great significance in the area.
-For example, about half of Bhutan’s national revenue depends on hydropower that is generated from water contributing to the flows of the basin.
-In total 11 large dams larger than 60m or with an installed capacity of more than 100MW are currently under construction or are being planned.
+The issue of hydropower has also acquired great significant in the area.
+For example, about half of Bhutan’s national revenue depends on hydropower that is generated from waters contributing to the flows of the basin.
+In total 11 large dams larger than 60m or with an installed capacity of more than 100MW, are currently under construction or are planned.
 The Brahmaputra mainstream is also navigable in the lower parts in Bangladesh and India (mainly Assam) and in that way also serves as an economic corridor.

 Key challenges for sustainable management of the basin include conflicts over water, which are increasing both within and between countries.
 Conflict is looming large over sustained growth in water and energy demand, interference with natural river flows from dams, inter-basin water transfers, water diversions, deforestation and floods, altered sediment and nutrient loads.
 Livelihoods are already impacted by changes to hydrology from erosion and to the ecology from deforestation and plantation.
 Food production systems, cultural identity, rural economies have all seen dramatic changes in recent years, with more changes likely in the time to come.
 Among the most powerful contemporary forces shaping both local cultures, livelihoods, land-use and ecosystem are various government policies and the expansion of regional, national and international markets.
 A dialogue between the different stakeholders from neighboring countries is critical for the smooth functioning of the basin.